Trains in Germany

 |Direct train||Yes, there are 2 direct trains a day|

-|Train providers||Trenitalia, ÖBB | Nightjet, ÖBB, ÖBB | Railjet, Frecciarossa or ÖBB | S-Bahn|
+|Train companies||Trenitalia, ÖBB | Nightjet, ÖBB, ÖBB | Railjet, Frecciarossa or ÖBB | S-Bahn|

-Trains from Vienna to Milan cover the 388 miles (625 km) long trip taking on average 12 h 2 min with our travel partners like Trenitalia, ÖBB | Nightjet, ÖBB, ÖBB | Railjet, Frecciarossa or ÖBB | S-Bahn.
+Trains from Vienna to Milan cover the 388 miles (625 km) long route taking on average 12 h 47 min with our travel partners like Trenitalia, ÖBB | Nightjet, ÖBB, ÖBB | Railjet, Frecciarossa or ÖBB | S-Bahn.
 Normally, there are 2 trains operating per day, including direct services available.
-While the average ticket price for this trip costs around $59 (€48), you can find the cheapest train ticket for as low as $48 (€39).
+You can get the cheapest train tickets for this route for as low as $36 (€30), but the average price of train tickets is $52 (€43).
 Travelers depart most frequently from Wien Westbahnhof and arrive in Milano Centrale.

 A train ride offers a comfortable and convenient way of commuting from the Austrian capital of Vienna to Milan, Italy's center of fashion and design.
 Around 24 trains ply this route per day, with the journey taking an average time of 13 hours and 40 minutes.
 Most trains require one or two changes along the way though there are some direct routes available for passengers that prefer not to change.